SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 Defining interactions between presenters is done in the `connectPresenters` method.
 We implement it to define that, when an element of the list is selected, we should display the information in the detail presenter.
 It is worth taking some time to look at `whenSelectionChangedDo:` message.

 The `whenSelectionChangedDo:` method expects a block with zero or one argument.
 Such an argument is not the selected item directly but a more complex object that represents the selection.
 Indeed a selection is different in a single item selection list and a multiple selection list.
-Therefore Spec2.0 defines the notion of selection mode under the form of subclasses of `SpAbstractSelectionMode`.
+Therefore Spec 20 defines the notion of selection mode under the form of subclasses of `SpAbstractSelectionMode`.

 ```language=Smalltalk
 ImdbFilmListPresenter >> connectPresenters